debianchef/101/uncle_debian_notes_on_basic_solidity.md

 }
 ```

-The `setOwner()` function expects a parameter of type `address`.
-If a call is made with `data` that doesn't `match` this expected `signature`, the `fallback` function will be `triggered` if it is `defined` in the contract
+The `setOwner()` function expects a `parameter` of type `address`.
+If a call is made with `data` that doesn't `match` the expected `signature`, the `fallback` function will be `triggered` if it is `defined` in the contract

 [Try in Remix](#remixLink)

 ## Block Data (timestamp, number)
-Solidity provides access to certain properties of the blockchain, such as block data.
+Solidity provides access to certain properties of the blockchain, such as `block data`.
 Two commonly used block properties are:

 1. `block.timestamp`: This provides the `timestamp` of the current block, which is the approximate time when the block was mined.
-It is often used for time-based conditions in smart contracts
+It is often used for `time-based` conditions in smart contracts.

 Example:
 ```solidity
     // Function to get the current block timestamp